jacq-5/MTRX2700-Lab-2-Group-1/README.md

 ```

 ##### Logic Description
-In enableInterrupts USART1’s receive interrupt is enabled and it’s priority is set.
-The function called in the interrupt handler is defined.
-The main function then goes into an infinite loop and when data is sent to USART1 the interrupt handler is called.
-The interrupt handler checks if a function has been set and then calls this function.
+In `enableInterrupts` USART1’s receive interrupt is enabled and it’s priority is set.
+The function called in the interrupt handler 'when_receiving_data' is defined.
+The main function then goes into an infinite loop and when data is sent to USART1 the interrupt handler `USART1_EXTI25_IRQHandler` is called.
+The interrupt handler checks if a function has been set and then calls 'when_receiving_data'.
 Once the terminating character has been received or the buffer is full all new characters will be loaded into a discard variable.

 ##### User Instructions
-   1. Initialise buffer, buffer size and counter variables in their designated scopes.
+   1. Initialise buffer, terminating character, buffer size and counter variables in their designated scopes.
 <pre>
 uint8_t buffer[32];
 uint32_t buffer_size = sizeof(buffer)/sizeof(buffer[0]);
+uint8_t terminating = '#';

 uint8_t counter;
 </pre>